kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Objective:** To quantify the activity of the purified protease.

-This step is required before we do protease inhibition assay with compounds.

-Before we begin the procedure we need to

-* find out the concentration of protease we purified, in uM.
-* Prepare MCA stock solution.

-Usually MCA comes in powder form, stored in a brown coloured glass vial.

-To prepare the MCA solution, just resuspend the MCA powder in DMSO.
-Amount of DMSO to add into the vial can refer to manufacturer manual that comes with the glass vial.

-Then we need to do some calculations to know:
+We need to know:

 * the volume of protease stock needed to serial dilute into different concentrations and
-* the volume of MCA solution to add to each well (final volume is 100 uL)
+* the volume of MCA solution to add to each well (final volume of each well is 40 uL for 384 well plate)

 **Requires**

-* Stock buffer (Tris-HCl, pH 8.0, 1M)
+* Stock buffer (Tris-HCl, pH 8.5, 1M)
 * Purified protease with known concentrations
-* MCA substrate
+* MCA substrate stock solution (10 mM)
-* 96 well black plate
+* 384 well black plate

 **Procedure**

 *Prepare working buffer*

-        Dilute the stock Tris-HCl buffer (1M, pH 8.0) with distilled water to the concentration of working buffer (200 uM)
+To prepare 200 mM from 1 M of Tris-HCl:

 #.
-Purified protease is stored in -80 C. Thaw before use.
+Add 200 uL of 1M Tris-HCl into 800 uL of distilled water.
 #.
+Mix well.
+Vortex if necessary.

+*Protease activity assay*

+#.
+Thaw the purified protease stored in -80 C.
+#.
 Do a 1/2 fold serial dilution starting from maximum of 20 uM with working buffer.
 #.
-In a 96 well black plate, add substrate into protease of different concentrations based on calculations.
+In a 384 well black plate, add calculated amount of protease.
 #.
+Add substrate into each well that have protease.
+#.
 Incubate.
-37 C, 30 mins.
+37 C, 120 mins.
 #.
 Read plate at 350 nm excitation and 440 nm emission.
-#.
-If the curve does not reach a plateau, incubate another 30 mins, then read the plate again.

-    * but sometimes the curve does not reach plateau

 **Analysis**